Protect. Preserve. Participate. Perpetuate.

 Everyone.
 Everywhere.
 Every time.

-The Eastern Sierra offers opportunity for outdoor adventure and nature experiences throughout the year.
+The Eastern Sierra offers opportunities for outdoor adventure and nature experiences throughout the year.
 It has long been known as one of the world’s best fishing areas.
 More recently it has become a mecca for rock climbers.
-The world renown Pacific Crest Trail passes through the upper elevations of the region and many lower elevation trailheads provide access to this major hiking route.
+The world renowned Pacific Crest Trail passes through the upper elevations of the region and many lower elevation trailheads provide access to this major hiking route.
 The area offers some of the best hiking in the country – from a short hour-long hike to a multi-day trip, locals and guests can immerse themselves in a natural environment that has been pristine for eons.
 If we all participate wisely, we can keep it that way.

 Whenever we visit and wherever we go there are some easy, practical steps to take to ensure we have an excellent experience and leave behind no trace.
 If we all share this simple responsibility, we could guarantee that each and every person could have a great experience, AND we would be protecting and preserving of our public lands for the future.